Bitcoin and the Next Generation

 🔐 Talk About Security

-Explain the idea of private keys and recovery phrases using metaphors (like secret treasure maps).
-Make it fun—but also serious.
+Explain private keys and recovery phrases using metaphors — treasure maps, secret codes, etc.

 🎓 Link It to Real Life

-Show them how inflation reduces the value of their allowance.
-Compare what $1 could buy in 1995 vs. 2025.
-Let them connect the dots.
+Show how inflation reduces the value of their allowance.

-• Use Canadian Bitcoin apps and resources so they see it’s not “just an American thing.”
+Use Canadian Bitcoin apps and resources so kids understand it’s not “just an American thing.”

 Final Thought